MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

   [propput] HRESULT CustomStoragePartitionId([in] LPCWSTR customStoragePartitionId);
 }

-interface ICoreWebView2Profile8 : IUnknown {
+interface ICoreWebView2Profile8 : ICoreWebView2Profile7 {
   /// Clears all DOM storage and cookies in the custom storage partition
   /// identified by the `customStoragePartitionId`.
   /// As DOM storage and cookies in the custom storage partition is also browsing